kelicto/MergedCell/README.md

 # MergedCell
-This is an merged cell demo.
+This is a merged cell demo.